nathan-a-macleod/mesh-composer/README.md

 ----app.js -> The main javascript file with setup for THREE.js, etc.

-----createNewObject.js -> Code allowing the user to create a new object from the menu.
+----createCustomModel.js -> Code allowing the user to make a mesh by clicking to add vertices

 ----createPrebuiltModel.js -> Lets the user create a new object from the settings menu.

 ----transformInputs.js -> Lets the user edit the transform properties of the selected object.

+----materialInputs.js -> Lets the user edit the material settings of the selected object.

 ----menus.js -> Handles things like opening and closing menus, as well as going into preview mode (preview mode has been paused on THIS branch).